 When I first encountered webcam websites it was through my, at that time, boyfriend.
-We would watch pornography together from time to time, which mostly consisted of us laughing and commenting on what was fake and wrong about the images appearing on screen, or trying to find some feminist porn that was relatable.
-At one point we stumbled on a website called cam4.com, a website that hosted webcam models.
-This was a completely new world for me, one I hadn't discovered before.
-A lot of questions were racing through my head.
-Somehow, being in a chatbox with a live-performer, it was impossible for me to ignore questions of labour.
+We would watch porn together from time to time, which mostly consisted of me laughing and commenting on what was fake and wrong about the images appearing on screen, or trying to find some feminist porn that was relatable.
+At one point he showed me a website called cam4.com, a website that hosted webcam models.
+This was a completely new world for me, somehow one I hadn't discovered before.
+A lot of questions were racing through my head, but the main question was; does it bother me that my boyfriend watches these girls, and might even interact with them.
+Somehow, being in a chat-box with a live-performer, it was impossible for me to ignore these questions of labour.

 There has been a long tradition of stigmatising and marginalising of sex workers and sex work.
 With the introduction of online-based sex work, especially those focusing on a live-connection, comes a possibility to look at sex work in a new way.
-In traditional theory and research, sex work, and especially prostitution, has invariably seen as inherently exploitative, in part due to the physical vulnerability that comes with the work.
+In traditional feminist theory and research, sex work, and especially prostitution, has invariably seen as inherently exploitative, mostly due to the physical vulnerability that comes with the work.
 There is a tendency to categorise sex work as a synonym for prostitution, even though contemporary sex work beholds a whole range of activities and forms of labour.

-'Camming' - models performing sex acts, often from their homes or other indoor spaces like webcam studios, for online viewers who pay them - is one form of contemporary sex-work.
+'Camming' - models performing sex acts, often from their homes or other indoor spaces like web-cam studios, for online viewers who pay them - is one form of contemporary sex-work.
 When looking at these new forms of sex-work the hybridity and complexity of contemporary sex work should be taken into consideration.
 "Camgirls are able to offer the visually explicit content of traditional pornography while allowing for the personal contact and customisation that is usually associated with prostitution; unlike physical sex workers, however, camgirls are protected through the buffer provided by the webcam medium similarly to the passive performance of a stripper."
 (Bleakly, 2014:901)